Looking for a hands-on way to engage your classroom with history?

 Littlies Tour (Grade K-3)

-This program uses children's imaginations, senses, and curiosity as they move through the site, to take them back to the days when their great-great-grandparents were kids.
-Students will take part in historical activities along the way, and taste an historic treat.
+This program uses children's imaginations, senses, and curiosity as they move through the site, to take them back to the days before even their great-great-grandparents were kids.
+Students will take part in historical activities along the way, try trading furs for other goods, and learn the importance of the North Saskatchewan River to the diverse people who have called this place home.

 Grades: Kindergarten - Grade 3